This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - exclusive dealing (including third-line forcing) where they have the purpose, effect or likely effect of substantially lessening competition; and

-- resale price maintenance (RPM), which is strictly prohibited.
+- RPM, which is strictly prohibited.

 The prohibition on RPM does not apply to: